Instructor of Professional Practice

-Professor Henson teaches modules in the core Organizational Behavior class.
+Professor Henson has previously taught modules in the core Executive Leadership class.

 A student who has recently been appointed CEO of a medium-sized company recently had this to say about Professor Henson’s class: